 St. Bartholomew's Church, founded in 1835, is located on Park Avenue and 51st Street.
 It is home to the largest pipe organ in New York City, and one of the largest in the country.
-William Trafka has been the Director of Music and Organist at St. Bart's since 1995.
-Douglass Hunt served as Organ Curator from 1980-2014.
+Make a virtual visit, guided by the two people who know the instrument best: William K. Trafka, Director of Music and Organist at St. Bart's (1995-2018) and Douglass Hunt Organ Curator (1980-2014).

 GEMS presents WWFM radio broadcast (wwfm.org) of the February 6, 2018 Midtown Concerts Series performance by Black Marble: Jörg-Michael Schwarz & Karen Marie Marmer, violins.
 Their program, “Opera for Two,” included works by Leclair, Shield, Barbella & Mozart.
 The name ‘Black Marble’ derives from the English translation of their last names: Schwarz (German, for black) and Marmer (Dutch, for marble).